mjordan/merge_csv_columns/README.md

 ## Things to note

 * If there is no record in the secondary that matches a record in the primary file, the output will contain empty cells in the primary record (as illustrated in row 3 of the sample output CSV shown above - the Date and Number of pages fields are empty).
 * You can specify a delimiter with '-d'.
 The delimiter applies to the primary, secondary, and output files.
 The default is ','.
-Others include:
+Any single character is allowed but two that are represented in specific ways are:
   * to use a tab, specify `-d t`
   * to use a pipe, specify `-d \|`

+## Feedback and contributing

+This utility satisfied a need that arose during a particular project, so its functionality is fairly narrow.
+But, if you have a use case or suggestion, please open an issue.
+When reporting an issue, please provide sample data so that I will be able to replicate the problem.

+If you want to write PHPUnit tests for any changes you propose, see the examples in the `tests` directory.
+Run the tests by exectuting `vendor/bin/phpunit tests` from the same directory the `merge_csv_columns.php` script is in.

 ## License